Multiplying Disciple-Makers

 And whosoever doth not bear his cross, and come after me, cannot be my disciple.

-Why did Jesus reduce the crowd?
 To make sure the Gospel multiplies into every generation through faithful disciples.

-He also explains in Luke 14 that His work is like a ruler going to war to make sure He can win and not surrender, meaning this spiritual war will be decided by having faithful disciples.
+He also explains in Luke 14 that His work is like a ruler going to war.
+So, having faithful disciples is how He can win and not surrender.

-We want the disciple to grow spiritually.
 We want the disciple to develop perseverance and resilience to prepare for trials and spiritual warfare.

 We want to strengthen their faith and perhaps prepare them for full-time ministry if the Lord calls them.

-9) Not everyone is ready to "move forward" spiritually today, and it becomes easy to see this when meeting one-on-one.
+Not everyone is ready to "move forward" spiritually today, and it becomes easy to see this when meeting one-on-one.

 In such cases, we pause meeting with the disciple and arrange to pray together periodically, reassuring them that they can resume when they're ready.